JarodBryanCahoon/Haskell-Hunt/README.md

 	* [Lucius](https://hackage.haskell.org/package/shakespeare-2.0.15/docs/Text-Lucius.html) - A superset of CSS.

 * [Haskell](https://www.haskell.org/) - Declarative, statically typed code, and also the back end of this project.

+## Timeline

+The timeline of this project is TBD.
+With a heavy schedule heading into my Junior year of college, it might be hard to balance working on this in addition to school work/getting prepared for interview season.